SerenityOS/serenity/Documentation/Kernel/GPUSubsystem.md

 That technology was good for operating systems in the 90s, but is not usable anymore.

 By doing so, we ensure that legacy cruft is not introduced in the Kernel space.
-This indeed helps keeping the Graphics subsystem lean and flexible to future changes.
+This indeed helps keeping the GPU subsystem lean and flexible to future changes.

 ## What about the Video BIOS Extensions?
 It can gives high resolution framebuffers without writing native drivers!